Museum Artifact: Ace Pilot Stapler 404, c. 1960s

 As late as the 1980s, the Ace Fastener Corp. (by then owned by the New York banking firm Dominick and Dominick) was still based in Chicago and still producing many of its famous brands—including the Pilot, Clipper, Aceliner, and Concorde—the same way it had for half a century.

 “The Ace Pilot is the stapler that established Ace Fastener Company’s reputation for High Quality Office Products,” read a 1984 advertisement.
 “Pilots put on the job over 50 years ago are still performing flawlessly.
 This timeless design features heavy gauge all steel construction for the maximum service life in a desk top stapler.
 Clean functional lines are accentuated with durable chrome plating and non-skid rubber pads protect your work surfaces.
 The Ace Pilot has a stapling reach of 3-3/8″ and a magazine load of 210 Pilot Standard Staples.
 For lasting beauty and time proven performance, choose a classic—THE ACE PILOT STAPLER.”

 Based on comments from visitors to the museum, many of those old vintage Pilots are STILL getting the job done even 30+ years after that advertisement ran.
-It’s a pretty rare event in the ever-changing world of office supplies for a single product to remain relevant for this long with no major mechanical or technological changes.
-But by some magical confluence of genius and restraint, William Ferdinand Weber—inventor of the first Ace staplers—just knocked it out of the park.
+It’s a rare circumstance in the ever-changing world of office supplies for a single product to remain relevant for this long, particularly with no major mechanical or technological upgrades along the way.
+But by some magical confluence of genius and restraint, William Frederick Weber—inventor of the first Ace staplers—gave us a timeless classic.

 [Patent drawing for the original Ace Pilot Stapler, approved in 1938, and invented by Ace vice president William F. Weber, along with George C. Boa and William G. Pankonin]